damiVongola/Lab-6/README.md

   - Train, predict and plot svm on 3d prepared data with the following configuration: (10 marks)
     - kernel="linear", C=0.0001
       - Plot 3D graph using binary training data with hyperplane separating the 2 points
-        - Hint: You will hot have a plane perfectly seperating the data because it is underfit
+        - Hint: You will not have a plane perfectly seperating the data because it is underfit
       - Get the accuracy and hinge loss of the testing set

   - Train, predict and plot svm on 2d prepared data with the following configuration: (10 marks)